sohan-shingade/power-outage-analysis/README.md

 <iframe src="assets/final_residuals_vs_predicted.html" width="800" height="600" frameborder="0"></iframe>

 The residuals are mostly centered near 0, especially for mid-range predictions.
-A few extreme underpredictions (negative residuals) indicate the model struggles with rare, very long outages — a challenge due to their low frequency in the dataset.
+A few extreme underpredictions (negative residuals) indicate the model struggles with rare, very long outages, a challenge due to their low frequency in the dataset.

 <iframe src="assets/final_avg_residual_by_year.html" width="800" height="600" frameborder="0"></iframe>